sunpech/sunpech.github.io/_drafts/2016-07-26-san-diego-comic-con-2016.md

 ### Marvel and DC

+**Everything from Marvel and DC looks good in terms of TV and movies.**

 The [Wonder Woman Comic Con trailer](https://www.youtube.com/watch?v=46gQ869ejMM) looked amazing, also the [Justice League trailer](https://www.youtube.com/watch?v=4zhENoYrkZk) was also good.
 Ths shows how the [DCEU](https://en.wikipedia.org/wiki/DC_Extended_Universe), Warner Brothers, is making corrections from Snyder's gritty universe with Superman.

 Marvel did well too with a new [Doctor Strange trailer](https://www.youtube.com/watch?v=HSzx-zryEgM) along with the official announcement that [Brie Larson is the new Captain Marvel](https://www.instagram.com/p/BIOkQm_Bvl5/).
 I heard that Guardians of the Galaxy 2 exclusive footage also looked great.